Hybrid

 Storage & Preservation

-Store whole Crimson Sweet watermelons at room temperature for up to one week or refrigerate for 2-3 weeks maximum.
-Avoid storing below 50°F, which causes chilling injury and degrades texture.
-Once cut, wrap tightly and refrigerate for 3-5 days—the high sugar content makes cut melons prone to rapid spoilage.
+Store whole Crimson Sweet watermelons at room temperature (60–70Β°F) away from direct sunlight for up to three weeks, or refrigerate at 50–55Β°F for extended storage up to a month.
+Avoid temperatures below 50Β°F, which causes chilling injury and flesh deterioration.
+Place melons on a cushioned surface to prevent bruising.
+Once cut, wrap pieces tightly in plastic wrap and refrigerate for three to five days.

 History & Origin